Who is required to pay a tuition fee at the University of Helsinki?

 For more information on the citizenships and residence permits, please visit: www.studyinfo.fi

-If necessary, students themselves are responsible for demonstrating that they are not liable to pay a tuition fee.
+Students themselves are responsible for demonstrating that they are not liable to pay a tuition fee.
 See instructions on required application enclosures for master programmes.

 How much is the tuition fee?